 When you come in contact with an anchor, you relive the feelings and thoughts you have linked with it.
 For instance, the sound of a rocking chair always makes you sleepy because it's anchored to your parents rocking you to sleep.

 All anchors don't have to be unconscious, though.
 You can also create an anchor intentionally to relive a particular feeling or motivation on demand.
-In that way, anchors not only help you remember your healthy habits, but they also supply you with the mind-set you need to do them.
+In that way, anchors help you remember your healthy habits and give you the mind-set you need to do them.